github/codeql/ruby/ql/docs/flow_summaries.md

 They use a custom string-based syntax which is similar but not identical to Models as Data.
 These strings are often referred to as access paths.

+Note: The behaviour documented below is tested in `dataflow/flow-summaries/behaviour.ql`.
+Where specific quirks exist, we may reference a particular test case in this file which demonstrates the quirk.

 # Syntax

 Access paths consist of zero or more components separated by dots (`.`).
 The